jonasoesch/p9/paper.md

 Cohn [@Cohn-10:limitstime] refines on McCloud's transition types by introducing hierarchy to the interpretation of subject, scene and time.
 He argues that readers will first try to find the same subject in the subsequent panel.
 They will then move their attention to changes in the scene.
 Finally, they will shift their focus to changes in time.
 Cohn uses examples to show how a different order leads to interpretations that run counter to typical reading habits [@Cohn-10:limitstime, p.
 143].

-*Subject*, *scene* and *time* are reminiscent of journalisms famous *who/what*, *where* and *when* [@-19:fivews].
+*Subject*, *scene* and *time* are reminiscent of journalisms famous *who/what*, *where* and *when* [@Wikipedia-19:fivews].
 Such proximity to journalism indicates that McCloud's transition types might be useful outside of the domain of comics.
-While McClouds transitions based on *subject*, *scene* and *time* might be useful in raditional narratives that talk about people and events, it is not directly obvious how to apply them to abstract visualizations [@Badawood-15:narrativeconstruction, pp. 68-82].
+While McClouds transitions based on *subject*, *scene* and *time* might be useful in traditional narratives that talk about people and events, it is not directly obvious how to apply them to abstract visualizations [@Badawood-15:narrativeconstruction, pp. 68-82].

 ### Inductive classification {#sec:inductive-classification}

 A bottom-up approach to transition types can be found in Hullman et al. [@Hullman-13:deeperunderstanding].
-The authors reviewed 42 narrative visualizations and identified 12 different transition types which they grouped into six categories:
+The authors reviewed 42 narrative visualizations and identified 12 different transition types which they grouped into six categories as presented in figure \ref{transition-hullman}:

 ![The six categories of transitions identified by Hullman et al. based on an analysis of 42 narative visualizations [@Hullman-13:deeperunderstanding].
-The sources of the visualizations used to illustrate the transitions are (in order): [@Roston-15:whatreally, @Lambrechts-19:whyeua, @Nathaniel-15:howfive, @Lambrechts-19:whyeua, @Aisch-14:wherewe, @Fernholz-15:interactivegraphic] \label{transition-hullman}](/Users/jonas/Desktop/P9/bericht/img/transition-hullman.pdf)
+The sources of the visualizations used to illustrate the transitions are (in order): [@Roston-15:whatreally; @Lambrechts-19:whyeua; @Nathaniel-15:howfive; @Lambrechts-19:whyeua; @Aisch-14:wherewe; @Fernholz-15:interactivegraphic] \label{transition-hullman}](/Users/jonas/Desktop/P9/bericht/img/transition-hullman.pdf)

 **Dialogue**: A question is asked or implied in one chart which is being answered in the next.
 One chart shows a time series of world temperature and asks how natural factors have contributed.
-The next chart shows how natural factors like volcanos have influenced global temperatures over time (see figure \ref{transition-hullman}).
+The next chart shows how natural factors like volcanos have influenced global temperatures over time (see figure \ref{transition-hullman} on the top).

 **Temporal**: The two charts show the same data for different points in time.
-For example how the regional subdivision of Hungary has changed between 2017 and 2018 (see figure \ref{transition-hullman}).
+For example how the regional subdivision of Hungary has changed between 2017 and 2018 (see figure \ref{transition-hullman} on the top).

 **Causal**: One chart shows an effect and the next chart presents the cause of the effect.
-A chart showing a school district with high rates of failures and the next showing how high failure rates have been caused by higher segregation, for example (see figure \ref{transition-hullman}).
+A chart showing a school district with high rates of failures and the next showing how high failure rates have been caused by higher segregation, for example (see figure \ref{transition-hullman} on the top).

 **Granularity**: When one chart shows a higher amount of detail than the other.
-One example is a chart that shows EU countries on a map and another chart that shows how they are split into regions (see figure \ref{transition-hullman}).
+One example is a chart that shows EU countries on a map and another chart that shows how they are split into regions (see figure \ref{transition-hullman} on the bottom).

 **Comparison**: Either the dependent or an independent variable changes between the charts.
 The transition is called a measure walk when the measure is being changed.
 For example, showing a map of the impact of climate change on flooding risk and a map of the impact on crop shortage (where the respective impacts are the dependent variables).
 It is called a dimension walk when one of the independent variables changes.
-For example, a series of sorted streamgraphs that show emigration patterns for different states (where the state is an independent variable) (see figure \ref{transition-hullman}).
+For example, a series of sorted streamgraphs that show emigration patterns for different states (where the state is an independent variable) (see figure \ref{transition-hullman} on the bottom).

-**Spatial**: When the final state is spatially close to the initial state, as visible in figure \ref{transition-hullman}) where the charts show different heights of the earth's orbit.
+**Spatial**: When the final state is spatially close to the initial state, as visible in figure \ref{transition-hullman} on the bottom, where the charts show different heights of the earth's orbit.

 Hullman et al. further distinguish between *implicit transitions* that can only be interpreted by a reader and *explicit transitions* that could potentially be inferred from changes in the attributes visualized (compare to [section @sec:param-classification]).
 Interestingly they have found very little occurrences of the two explicit transitions in their analysis (see figure \ref{hullman-frequency}).

 ![Transition types identified by Hullman et al. [@Hullman-13:deeperunderstanding].
-The explicit dialogue and causal transitions are quite rare. \label{hullman-frequency}](/Users/jonas/Desktop/P9/bericht/img/transition-hullman-freq.png)
+The explicit *dialogue* and *causal* transitions are quite rare.
+Also *spatial* transitions did not occur very often. \label{hullman-frequency}](/Users/jonas/Desktop/P9/bericht/img/transition-hullman-freq.pdf)

 The strength of Hullman et al.'s classification is, that it is directly linked to real world examples of narrative visualization.
 But because it has no underlying conceptual understanding, it is often not clear how to classify a transition according to their taxonomy.

 ### Limitations of existing classifications

 The *visualization-oriented* (@sec:param-classification) and the story-oriented (@sec:story-classification) classifications both provide a conceptual understanding of transitions based on the question: "What changes?".
 In the first case it is one of the visualization parameters.
 In the second case it is either *subject*, *scene* or *time*.
 This allows for the construction of theory around these transitions [@Heer-07:animatedtransitions, @Cohn-10:limitstime] because there is clarity about the basic concepts.
+But these classifications can not be directly applied to narrative visualization because they were intended for other contexts.

 Hullman et al.'s inductive approach [@Hullman-13:deeperunderstanding] is interesting because it treats real-world examples of narrative visualization.
 But it has no theoretical concepts linked to it.
-It can therefore not be used to understand how readers understand transitions and how animation might support it.
+It can, therefore, not be used to understand how readers understand transitions and how animation might support it.

-The following section will therefore discuss the existing literature on how readers perceive transitions.
+The following section will, therefore, discuss the existing literature on how readers perceive transitions.
 This review will form the basis of a reformulation of Hullman et al.'s transition types in terms that link it to a theory.
 This theory, in turn, will help to discuss how animation can be used to guide readers.